Wantage Road railway station: History

+Post-closure

 In June 2009 the Association of Train Operating Companies (ATOC) produced a report called 'Connecting Communities' in which it was suggested that Wantage Road Station would be a viable station to re-open during any expansion of the rail network.
 If a proposed service from Oxford to Westbury is given the green light, it is hoped that a new station entitled either Wantage & Grove or Wantage Parkway can be built as part of the introduction of this service.

 Signals for Wantage Road Loop on the Great Western Main Line.

-Future

 Plans and proposals for a new railway station to serve Wantage and Grove have been around for several years.
 In August 2018, Oxfordshire County Council published proposals and a business case for a new station in Grove with the assumption that a new station could open in 2025.

 As the station would be situated on a main line currently served only by intercity services, a new service would be needed to serve the station.
 The county council's ambition would be for a new hourly service between Bristol and Oxford which could call at all major existing stations along the route as well as the new station in Grove and new stations in Corsham and Royal Wootton Bassett.
 It is then hoped that this service could be extended to Milton Keynes or Cambridge once East West Rail is fully completed in 2027.

 Six possible locations for a new station were identified with two being shortlisted as good potential locations.
 One of the two potential locations is very close to the site of the former Wantage Road station, just to the north of the Williams Formula One factory with the second location being further west with access on Denchworth Road.
 Depending on which site is chosen, the cost of building a new station is estimated to be between £11 million and £13 million.

+A new feasibility study was commissioned by Oxfordshire County Council in March 2025, expected to be published in September 2025.